A volcanic chronosequence as a time-resolved paleo-detector array to study the cosmic-ray flux in the Late Pleistocene and Holocene: Results and discussion

 Integrating this rate over the specific exposure time for each volcanic scenario yields the total number of tracks per gram of material, our primary observable.
 In figure~\ref{fig:number_per_gram}, we show these predicted track length spectra for all selected eruptions only in the normal scenario.
 The spectra for the muon signal clearly scale with their respective exposure times, while the fission track background is shown in overlapping dashed lines.
 This plot also highlights that the expected signal always remains above the background level in the relevant track length region.

 For an experimental campaign, the total number of tracks that can be measured is a crucial figure of merit.
 Assuming an analysis of 0.2 grams of olivine from each site, we predicted the total signal expected from the entire sample collection.
 This cumulative track spectrum for both the normal and the SN250 flux scenarios with a Poissonian $\sqrt{N}$ uncertainty band is shown in figure~\ref{fig:total_collection}.
-This illustrates that separation between the two flux scenarios is possible at least at the 1$\sigma$ level up to $\sim$\SI{15}{\micro \meter}.
+This illustrates that separation between the two flux scenarios is possible at least at the 1$\sigma$ level up to $\sim$\SI{15}{\micro \meter}, assuming complete analysis of a set of 0.2 g samples.

 The ultimate goal of this method is to probe the time-variability of the cosmic-ray flux.
 In figure~\ref{fig:time_evolution}, we plot the integrated track number as a function of the exposure time for each volcanic scenario.
-As expected, the track count scales linearly with exposure duration.
+As expected, the track count scales linearly with exposure duration, with slight deviations due to time integration steps of the astrophysical scenarios.
 The blue and dotted lines represent the expected track accumulation for the normal and SN250 flux models, respectively.
 The two scenarios are discriminated at least at the 1$\sigma$ level even when accounting for a possible 30\% counting systematic.
-For this predicted enhancement for samples exposed during the Laschamp event, modeled by an additional primary flux component in the GeV to 10 GeV range.
-This additional enhancement lands inside the 1$\sigma$ confidence interval even without accounting for systematics, and as such, should be hard to detect with this method.
+For the predicted enhancement for samples exposed during the Laschamp event, modeled by an additional primary flux component in the GeV to 10 GeV range, the signal difference lands close to the 1$\sigma$ confidence interval even without accounting for systematics, and as such, should be hard to detect with this method.
+While more advanced statistical techniques could further refine our ability to distinguish between cosmic-ray flux models, their implementation must be carefully calibrated taking into account the chosen experimental setup.
+Instrumental effects such as finite spatial resolution or etching-induced biases, in the case of optical microscopy, can distort the observed track spectrum.
+As such, a more complete assessment of the discriminating power of the samples requires a comprehensive treatment of these experimental systematic uncertainties.